Donut-Mod-Team/donut-mod/documentation/user_guide.md

 - When selecting/marking sector(s) then this value is calculated based on the corresponding sectors' values.
 - When no sector is selected, then by default the center text corresponds to the total sum of the sectors' values.
 In addition, by hovering upon different sectors then the center text changes by depicting their value, until the user hovers outside their area.
 - Functionality has been implemented to alter the type of the center value, based on the options for the loaded data-set in Spotfire, by selecting a different one from corresponding axis found on the axes' sidebar.
+- Formatting of center value text to match local machine(or browser for web-client) settings

 #### Donut-mod's settings popout menu